sonm-io/presale-token/NOTE.md

 1.02 - Seems like migrate function must work..

+what protocol must be used for p2p message? hmm...

 **TODO**:

 -- clean second issue, when guys from OpenZeppelin handle merge from @SCBuergel and write properly test.
 In opposition we need to run test's ourself in truffle syntax.